After submitting an application to the program, artists must demonstrate

 are not processed until the fee is paid.

 You may submit your application and pay online.
 (Use SFACSAP for code)

 The Street Artist Ordinance (Police Code Section 2400) defines a “family unit” as “two or more persons jointly engaged in the creation or production of an art or craft item, no one of whom stands in an employer-employee relationship to any of the other members thereof, or, two or more physically or mentally handicapped persons participating in a formal rehabilitation program, a part of which includes activities for the creation of arts and crafts by said persons.”

 Applicants must have their work screened by the Advisory Committee of Street Artists and Craftsmen Examiners before they are licensed to sell.
 The screenings are held on the last Thursday of every month unless otherwise noted due to holidays.
 Please see the complete schedule here.
 Since the maximum number of applicants screened each month is 25, it is imperative that the application is returned quickly in order to be in the current month’s screening.
 Any applications received after the first 25 will be placed on the following month’s screening schedule.
+Applications must be received at least 72 hours before a screening meeting.
 For the monthly agendas, please click here.

 The artist may submit only two (2) kinds of arts or crafts per screening.
 The artist must bring twelve (12) completed samples of each craft and six (6) incomplete samples for all categories except jewelry and beaded items.
 Jewelry and beaded items require 24 completed items in each category (for example, 24 necklaces, 24 bracelets, 24 pair of earrings, etc.) and six (6) incomplete samples of each category of the jewelry items.
 At the screening, the examiners will observe the applicants creating or making their arts and craft wares in order to verify that the artworks are of the applicants’ own creation, and not commercially manufactured, nor made by someone else.